Winslow Homer's Mystery Woman

 for any and all simply represent wishes for good luck.

-his rival, was given to and received by Mr. and Mrs. Richard W.
+an acceptably symbolic acquiescence to his rival, and was given to and received by Mr. and

 possessing the accepted criteria of portraiture and then further disdaining that Homer did not